broacademy/HTML-course-2/lesson-2.md

    - [Tables](https://github.com/russmaxdesign/maxdesign-slides/blob/master/01-html/lesson04.pdf)
    - [Valid Markup](https://github.com/russmaxdesign/maxdesign-slides/blob/master/01-html/lesson06.pdf)

-2. If the main homework is done and you want more practice, you can do other pages of your homework[template](https://www.figma.com/design/9ncwdLjIIzY9E1UtQDZ1WA/Binabox-Template?node-id=0-1&t=pf473VwoCWsFQ5t6-0):
+2. If the main homework is done and you want more practice, you can do other pages of your homework [template](https://www.figma.com/design/9ncwdLjIIzY9E1UtQDZ1WA/Binabox-Template?node-id=0-1&t=pf473VwoCWsFQ5t6-0):
    - blog page
    - blog article
    - about us